Phileosopher/commonplace/lawsaxioms.md

 Goal-Gradient Effect - The closer someone is to a goal, the faster they approach it.

 Goodhart's Law / Perverse Incentive - When a goal becomes a measurement, that measurement isn't a good goal anymore.

-Hick's/Hick-Hyman Law - Each additional choice makes deciding longer (specifically, a logarithm based on quantity and complexity).

 Jakob's Law - When people interact with something, they treat it like other things they're familiar with.